Skip to main content

 Best For

-People struggling with sleep, those working through anger management, Geminis seeking mental calm, and anyone needing to slow down an overactive mind
+People who have trouble sleeping, those working through anger, Geminis who need mental calm, and anyone with an overactive mind

 Affirmation

-I am patient, calm, and at peace.
-My mind is still and my spirit is open to gentle wisdom.
+I am patient and at peace.
+My mind is quiet and I give myself permission to rest.

 Quick Care